abrtz/agentic-rag-ogbv/README.md

 checks hallucinations,
-verifies if the answer addresses the question, retries generation if necessary, stops safely after a bounded number of attempts.
+verifies if the answer addresses the question, retries generation if necessary, and stops safely after a bounded number of attempts.
-* Source Attribution: All answers include source URLs extracted from document metadata.
+* Source Attribution: All AI generated answers include source URLs extracted from document metadata.

 ## Architecture